UPstartDeveloper/adam-smith-tweet-generator/README.md

 This project is licensed under the MIT License - see [LICENSE](LICENSE) for more details.
 I welcome all open source efforts!

 ## Acknowledgements
-- Mom and Dad - Thank you both for the sacrifices you have made for our family.
-I have been traveling on planes since I was two years old, and it is all thanks to your commitment to giving us a better life.
-- Alan Davis, instructor at Make School, alias "Captain Rainbow"
+- [Alan Davis](https://github.com/neptunius), instructor at Make School, alias "Captain Rainbow" - thanks for introducing me to the concepts behind this project in CS 1.2!